ajithkp560/climate-app/README.md

 > A Vue.js project

-> It's a Vue copycat project of https://github.com/alfred-jayaprakash/weather-app which made using express.
+> It's a Vue copycat of project https://github.com/alfred-jayaprakash/weather-app which made using express authored by Alfred Jayaprakash.

 ## Build Setup